pockerman/rl_anonymity_with_python/docs/source/Examples/qlearning_three_columns.rst

 The algorithm above,  stores the expected value estimate for each state-action pair in a table.
 This  means you cannot use it when we have continuous states or actions, which would lead to an array of infinite length.
-Given that the total dataset distortion is assumed to be in the range :math:`[0, 1]` of the real numbers, we discretize this range into bins and for each entailed value of the distortion we use the corresponding bin as a state index.
+Given that the total dataset distortion is assumed to be in the range :math:`[0, 1]` of the real numbers; where the edge points mean no distortion and full distortion of the data set/column respectively.
+We  discretize this range into bins and for each entailed value of the distortion we use the corresponding bin as a state index.
 Alternatively, we could discretize the distortion of each column into bins and create tuples of indeces representing a state.

 We preprocess the data set by normalizing the numeric columns.